-I love the stuffed pasta.
+Conchiglioni baked stuffed with ricotta cheese and herbs: love the stuffed pasta.
 And if it is a pastry filled with ricotta cheese and baked in the oven, rich and creamy, Almost in paradise.
-If you're like me, you should definitely save and redo the recipe Conchiglioni striped baked stuffed with ricotta cheese and herbs: a first delicious dish, Perfect for Sunday lunch and that you can prepare in advance and bake in the oven at the last minute.
+If you're like me, you should definitely save and redo the recipe Conchiglioni striped baked stuffed with ricotta cheese and herbs: a first delicious dish, perfect for Sunday lunch and that you can also prepare in advance and bake in the oven at the last minute.
 Whether they are simple to prepare you can see yourself watching VIDEO RECIPE STEP BY STEP on my YouTube channel.
-And if you love baked pasta, have a look at all my BAKED PASTA RECIPES.
+And if you love baked pasta, have a look at all my BAKED PASTA RECIPES, including the famous TIMBALLO OF SICILIAN ANELLETTI.

-To prepare this stuffed baked pasta can use the Conchiglioni, as I did, or the slugs.
+To prepare this stuffed pasta in the oven you can use the Jumbo shells, as I did, or the lumaconi.
 Both formats are perfect to stuff and, since they are grooved, hold the sauce.
-I chose a stuffing rich but very easy to prepare: well seasoned sheep ricotta, to which I added herbs boiled and chopped (I used the Catalonia but you can use spinach, Swiss chard, chicory) and because I like green peeping amid the white creamy ricotta, and because the slight bitter aftertaste of herbs goes well with the sweetness of ricotta cheese.
+I chose a stuffing rich but very easy to prepare: sheep's milk ricotta well-seasoned, to which I added herbs boiled and chopped (I used the Catalonia but you can use spinach, Swiss chard, chicory) and because I like green peeping amid the white creamy ricotta, and because the slight bitter aftertaste of herbs goes well with the sweetness of ricotta cheese.

 350 grams or slugs Conchiglioni machine